Anderson transition in high dimension: comments to arXiv:2403.01974

 1. A disordered system with a Gaussian random potential can be {\it exactly} reduced to the $\phi^4$ field theory with a negative sign of the interaction constant \cite{1,2,3}.
 Such theory is non-renormalizable for $d>4$.
 Renormalizability is analyzed on the diagrammatic level, when one deals with the usual impurity technique \cite{101,102}); so references to the "wrong" interaction or the replica trick are irrelevant.
 If a theory is non-renormalizable, then the ultraviolet cut-off (or the atomic scale) cannot be excluded from results.
 Consequently, the correlation length $\xi$ is not the only relevant length scale, and the single-parameter scaling \cite{103} becomes impossible.
 Hence, $d=4$ is an upper critical dimension\,\footnote{\,The corresponding theory for $(4-\epsilon)$ dimensions was developed for a density of states \cite{4}, but not for conductivity. }: it is a bare fact, which cannot be denied.
 2. Correspondence of a disordered system with any kind of the sigma-model is {\it approximate}.
 Sigma-models do not possess the upper critical dimension, and it can be clearly understood on the example of vector sigma-models.
 Fluctuations of the modulus of the vector order parameter are artificially suppressed in sigma-models, and it is well justified for $d=2+\epsilon$ \cite{104}.
 However, namely this fluctuation mode becomes catastrophically soft in approaching the upper critical dimension, and looks as a driving mechanism for its appearance.
 It is evident from the Wilson theory \cite{1,105}.

 3. Due to a failure with the upper critical dimension, the correspondence of the sigma-models with disordered systems is destroyed for $d>4$.
 Nevertheless, one can believe that such correspondence remains exact for $2<d<4$.
 However, it is only a belief.
-Alternatively, one can suggest, that a difference between sigma-models and disordered systems, being small for $d=2+\epsilon$, is gradually increasing with space dimensionality.
+Alternatively, one can suggest, that a difference between sigma-models and disordered systems, being small for $d=2+\epsilon$, is gradually increasing with space dimensionality\,\footnote{\,This possibility is strongly supported by the detailed analysis in the recent submission \cite{200}. }.
 From this point of view, the Wegner high order corrections \cite{106} can be related with this difference, and then they have nothing to do with disordered systems\,\footnote{\,In fact, Wegner himself discusses analogous possibilities \cite{107}.}.
 It removes the main argument against validity of the Vollhardt and W$\ddot o$lfle self-consistent theory \cite{108}; in contrast to sigma-models, this theory reproduces the upper critical dimension and gives a correct value for it.

 4. The above conclusion is confimed by numerical results on multifractality \cite{9}, which are in a good agreement with the Wegner one-loop result \cite{109} (supported by self-consistent theory \cite{8}), and invite to ignore the high-order corrections.